 Lester began serving as the Director of Homeland Defense, Headquarters Marine Corps, Health Services on November 30, 2017.

-Captain Larkin's personal awards include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (six awards), Navy and Marine Corps Achievement Medal (three awards), Navy Good Conduct Medal (two awards) and various unit awards.
+Lester’s personal awards and decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two awards), Army Commendation Medal, Navy and Marine Corps Achievement Medal (two awards), and various other service and units awards.